Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Main Results

 \end{theorem} The proof of Theorem~\ref{thm:swapinverse} works verbatim as that of Theorem~\ref{thm:swap}.
 Though strong duality holds for both the regression and the inverse problems under our formulations, we note that for ill-posed inverse problems in the Bayesian nonparametrics literature, the minimax rate for estimating $b$ is slower than the minimax rate for estimating $u$ \cite{D95,C11,CT02,KVV11}.

-As to the Nash equilibrium associated with~\eqref{eq:thmstrongdualityinverse}, it is not hard to see, after examining the proof of Theorem~\ref{thm:existnash}, that we can develop the same theory verbatim to that of Section~\ref{sec:nashequi}.
+Regarding the Nash equilibrium associated with~\eqref{eq:thmstrongdualityinverse}, it is not hard to see, after examining the proof of Theorem~\ref{thm:existnash}, that we can develop the same theory verbatim to that of Section~\ref{sec:nashequi}.
 For ease of exposition, we suppress the details here.